sjjhsjjh/blender-driver/documents/backlog.md

     refresh.

 -   Unit tests for pathify_split.

+-   Read charset from content-type.
+Also check content-type in requests.

 -   Add a unit test like TestGameObject test_rest_list.

 -   Maybe have a structure in the AnimatedRestInterface like: